hannesdelbeke/maya-module-template/README.md

   - rename the `MyModule` folder & `MyModule/myModule.mod`
   - open the `.mod` file and change the module name inside
 - Plugin setup
-  - rename the demo plugin
+  - rename the demo plugin `MyModule/plug-ins/hello_world.py`
-  - edit the plugin
+  - add load & unload code to the `initializePlugin` & `uninitializePlugin` methods
+  - optionally handle command registration on load & unload
 - add your Python modules to `MyModule/scripts`
 - Optional
-  - replace this README.md with your own instructions
+  - replace this `README.md` with your own instructions
   - Add a LICENSE
   - delete all `.gitkeep` files